 The Cosmelan Peel Offers Treatment For Hyperpigmentation Concerns—Including Stubborn Melasma

-You’ll come into the office and discuss the procedure in depth with our esthetician, after which the initial “mask” is applied—and that’s it.
-Once you’re home, between six and twelve hours after the application (note: please abide by your bespoke instructions), you rinse it off yourself with lukewarm water.
+You will come into the office and discuss the procedure in depth with our esthetician, after which the initial “mask” is applied.
+Once you are home, between 6-10 hours after the application, you rinse it off yourself with lukewarm water.

-After you’ve rinsed off the peel, the at-home care portion of the treatment (and the downtime) begins.
-I warn my patients that downtime can range from five-ten days, so plan accordingly.
+After you have rinsed off the peel, the at-home aftercare portion of the treatment (and the downtime) begins.
+I warn my patients that they must avoid prolonged direct sunlight for 14 days after removing the mask, so plan accordingly.

 There are two phases of downtime.
 After the removal of the mask itself, your face will be pink/red and even warm to the touch.
 You may experience anything from mild to severe peeling and flaking, and possibly have dry, itchy skin that can last between 2-5 days.
 (I personally apply generous amounts of iS Clinical Sheald Recovery Balm throughout the day to completely eliminate any itchy dry skin).

-Once the side effects from the mask itself subside, it’s possible to also have a reaction to the at-home care products too—as these are also working hard to reduce pigmentation.
+Once the side effects from the mask itself subside, it is possible to also have a reaction to the at-home care products too—as these are also working hard to reduce pigmentation.
 This can manifest as mild flaking or redness.
-This is normal and it’s part of the process (however please know that we are here for you each step of the way so if anything doesn’t feel right, contact us immediately).
+This is normal and it is part of the process (however please know that we are here for you each step of the way so if anything does not feel right, contact us immediately).

 To book an appointment online click here or call 214.521.1900